For interviews or comment please contact our Head of Media & Communication on:

 Overall, veterans are under-represented in both the homeless and the prison fraternity, suggesting that Service life provides them with better ‘coping skills’ than those who have had no significant military experience. (*See DASA Report: ‘Estimating the proportion of prisoners in England and Wales who are ex-Armed Forces – further analysis‘).

 The real debate that needs to be conducted in the UK today revolves around whether veterans should have special rights – and if so, what should they be?
 Unlike their US counterparts British Veterans are not supported by a ‘Bill’ – on the other hand, US Veterans do not have access to universal healthcare in the form of an NHS.
 Homelessness is not caused by lack of housing, nor can simply putting roofs over people’s heads solve the problem.
-According to Empty Homes Statistics* there are more than 610,000 homes in England are empty, and around 200,000 of those have been empty for over 6 months.
+According to the Ministry of Housing, Communities and Local Government (MHCLG)* there are more than 605,000 empty homes in England, and around 205,000 of those have been empty for over 6 months.
 (Shelter has found that there are 279,000 long term privately owned empty homes in England).

 If individuals are not socially/economically/physically/mentally able to ‘sustain’ themselves the solutions will be short term – which is why Veterans Aid operates holistically and offers bespoke solutions.
 Life in Britain today is hard and complex for the stable and able . . . for those with serious or mounting problems, it is frightening!
 Veterans Aid does not support the view that there is a causal link between military service and homelessness, but it does offer immediate and practical help for ALL Veterans in crisis.